Temple-Smith/CMPP-Hackathon-Final/README.md

 Description of Parallel Component:
   Parallelism is handled within the AvailabilityChecker class.
 This utilizes Java streams to call the findAvailableSpot in parallel.

+Exception Handling Strategy:
+The VehicleInvalidException is thrown when the vehicle has a null id or size.
+If the parking spot is unavailable for a vehicle, it returns SpotUnavailableException.
+When the parking lot is full, the ParkingOverflowException is thrown as no more can be accepted.

+Instructions to Run the Program: